Is your CV Outdated?

 While you ought to dependably modify your CV to each job you apply for, unraveling when you have to make a greater change isn’t always simple.
 But in a few circumstances, modifying or invigorating your CV might not be sufficient – and an aggregate redesign is critical in the event that you need to put your job hunt progressing nicely.

-To enable you to find out whether your CV is obsolete, here are five approaches to tell if you require another CV:
+To enable you find out whether your CV is obsolete, here are five approaches to tell if you require another CV:

 - You’re not getting interviews